Kenosha, Wisconsin: Neighborhoods

 Kenosha is home to a mixture of blue and white collar workers as well as students who attend the local universities.
-Kenosha consists of neighborhoods divided into three regions - Downtown, Uptown, and West of I-94 (referred to by locals at "West of the I" or simply "the county").
-The city's northside is home to both UW-Parkside and Carthage College.
+Kenosha consists of neighborhoods divided into three regions – Downtown, Uptown, and West of I-94 (referred to by locals at "West of the I" or simply "the county").
+The city's northside is home to both the University of Wisconsin–Parkside and Carthage College.

-Downtown

 Kenosha's downtown is located along the Lake Michigan shoreline and consists of government buildings, parks, beaches, restaurants, shops, museums, and entertainment venues.
 The neighborhood of HarborPark is both a residential and commercial area.
 Directly south of the Downtown area is the neighborhood of Allendale.

-Uptown

 Uptown Kenosha consists of a largely blue-collar population and is a mixture of locally owned businesses and residential areas.
-The neighborhood was heavily impacted by the damage caused during the August 2020 unrest but there are continued plans for ongoing development of the area.
 Prominent Uptown neighborhoods include Brass, Lincoln Park, and Wilson Heights.